AFarfourCode/AFarfourCode/README.md

 💫 I’m a constant learner with a deep passion for technology, software, and artificial intelligence.
 I love turning ideas into real solutions and always push myself to grow every day.

-🚀 I’ve recently started my coding journey with Go (Golang), and I’m expanding into multiple languages — beginning with Python — with a clear goal of becoming a professional AI developer.
+🚀 I’ve recently started my coding journey with Go (Golang), and I’m expanding into multiple languages beginning with Python with a clear goal of becoming a professional AI developer.

-🧠 I enjoy problem-solving, building practical projects, and exploring how technology can shape the future in meaningful ways.
+🧠 I enjoy problem solving, building practical projects, and exploring how technology can shape the future in meaningful ways.

 🤝 Open to collaborations and opportunities where I can learn, contribute, and create impactful tech solutions.